CshCyberhawks/SwoLib/README.md

 FRC team 2875 Cyberhawks open source Java/Kotlin library.
 The library is written in Kotlin; however, thanks to Kotlin's perfect Java interoperation, it can be used (without any extra effort) in Java projects as well.

+## Getting Started:

+### Installation

+Instruction on how to add this library to your project can be found [here](https://jitpack.io/#CshCyberhawks/SwoLib).

+### Documentation:
+The library is extensively documented with Dokka, a Kotlin-based improved version of JavaDoc.
+An example demonstrating many of the libraries swerve drive related capabilities can also be found [here](https://github.com/CshCyberhawks/SwoLib/blob/main/Examples/SwerveBot/Robot.kt)

 ## Features: